willwade/skg-llm-mvp/README-HF.md

 1. Select a person from the dropdown menu
 2. View their context information
-3. Optionally enter current conversation context
+3. Optionally enter current conversation context or record audio
-4. Choose a suggestion type
+4. If you record audio, click "Transcribe" to convert it to text
-5. Click "Generate Suggestions" to get contextually relevant phrases
+5. Choose a suggestion type
-6. Click "Speak Selected Text" to simulate speaking the selected phrase
+6. Click "Generate Suggestions" to get contextually relevant phrases

 ## Customizing the Social Graph